 1 ARTICLE V - CREDIT AND THE FAMILY FARM 2 We recognize that agricultural debt will continue to be a problem until there is a 3 genuine and lasting improvement in farm income opportunities.
 We support: 4 1.
-The efforts of the Consumer Financial Protection Bureau to monitor and act 5 on availability of loans and transparency of loan servicing activities: 6 2.
+The efforts of the Consumer Financial Protection Bureau to monitor and act 5 on availability of loans and transparency of loan servicing activities; 6 2.
 Policies that ensure equal access to credit, regardless of gender, race, marital 7 status, or age; 8 3.
 A farm credit policy that is adequately financed and that includes the use of 9 third-party lending agencies to help re-establish America's family farms and 10 provide special assistance to beginning and socially disadvantaged farmers; 11 4.
 The Federal Agricultural Mortgage Corporation (Farmer Mac) to continue as 12 a viable source of long-term, fixed-rate credit for family farmers.
 Farmer Mac 13 should be monitored to ensure that it follows the intent of Congress and 14 helps family farmers, rather than transferring the ownership of land to 15 corporate investors.
 Farmer Mac should not be used to weaken state 16 borrower protection laws or penalize borrowers who make prepayments.
 17 Congress should amend the statute to streamline the operating structure and 18 eliminate provisions that reduce Farmer Mac's efficiency in providing loan 19 products with competitive interest rates to family farmers and ranchers; 20 5.
 The Federal Financing Bank, to expedite insured and guaranteed loan 21 programs and oppose any attempts to reduce the volume of the bank, which 22 would push borrowers into private sector credit; 23 6.
 Updating Small Business Administration farm and ranch eligibility criteria to 24 make it commensurate with what is available to other business sectors; 25 7.
 Cooperative credit unions, initiatives to allow farmer investments into credit 26 unions and allowing farmers to obtain agricultural credit from credit unions; 27 8.
 Farmers Union organizations aggressively forming and furthering credit 28 unions and promoting legislation on their behalf; 29 9.
 "Aggie Bond" programs allowed under federal law being enacted by state 30 and local governments.
 These programs should not be used for loans for contract production unless the contract is approved as a USDA model contract:

-- 1 10.
-Mandatory funding and expansion of the Certified Agriculture Mediation 2 Program (CAMP), and extension of the program authorizing matching grants 3 to states with qualified mediation programs; 4 11.
-Maintaining Chapter 12 as part of permanent bankruptcy law, reforming the 5 filing process and encouraging educational efforts to farmers about their 6 rights under Chapter 12; 7 12.
-Tax amnesty for taxes imposed on family-sized farms and ranch operators 8 who face tax liabilities after restructuring or forced sales; protecting the 9 interests and rights of borrowers, lenders, and taxpayers through the proper 10 and consistent implementation of existing legislation; prohibiting a debtor to 11 reorganize into a larger-than-family-farm-size unit; and encouraging all 12 options be made available for FSA borrowers with shared appreciation 13 agreements, due to artificially inflated land values; 14 13.
-Special attention given to the credit needs of surviving spouses of farmers 15 who want to continue farming; and 16 14.
-Requiring banks, credit unions, and other financial institutions to publish 17 and identify, independently of interest rate, any additional discounts, 18 whether additional points or credit rate decrease or increase based on other - A. FARM SERVICE AGENCY (FSA) CREDIT PROGRAMS business with the institution, including crop insurance.
+- 10. Mandatory funding and expansion of the Certified Agriculture Mediation Program (CAMP), and extension of the program authorizing matching grants to states with qualified mediation programs; 11.
+Maintaining Chapter 12 as part of permanent bankruptcy law, reforming the filing process and encouraging educational efforts to farmers about their - 12.
+Tax amnesty for taxes imposed on family-sized farms and ranch operators who face tax liabilities after restructuring or forced sales; protecting the interests and rights of borrowers, lenders, and taxpayers through the proper and consistent implementation of existing legislation; prohibiting a debtor to reorganize into a larger-than-family-farm-size unit; and encouraging all options be made available for Farm Service Agency (FSA) borrowers with shared appreciation agreements, due to artificially inflated land values; - 13.
+Special attention given to the credit needs of surviving spouses of farmers who want to continue farming; and - 14.
+Requiring banks, credit unions, and other financial institutions to publish and identify, independently of interest rate, any additional discounts, whether additional points or credit rate decrease or increase based on other business with the institution, including crop insurance.